kylebittinger/abdiv/README.md

 ![](README-files/README-beta-diversity-1.png)

 The dissimilarities are generally positive, and they have a range of scales.
 Some dissimilarity measures range from 0 to 1, while others can go up indefinitely.
-The Russel-Rao index is removed, because I implemented it to be equivalent to the index in scipy, and that implementation behaves oddly for vectors that aren't already converted to binary (True/False) values.
-As it stands, I'm regretting my decision, and will probably change the Russel-Rao distance to something that makes more sense.